btakita/business/packages/web/src/routes/[...a1__segment]/_content/holochain/20190505-holochain-offering.md

 Testing with scale forms evidence of the universality of concepts, which can be applied to open system,
 	such as tech, markets, social dynamics, etc.

+An ecosystem developer could develop software for & run qualitative experiments on development workflows
+	based on a multitude of development scenarios.
+The synthesis created provides an intuitive model to the complexities of a development ecosystem,
+	tested with the logic of code, & the feedback of creating software.

+Effective techniques in the small scale & can result in effective management
+	of hundreds or even thousands of packages & apps concurrently.

 <!-- ## Core Libraries -->
 <h2>
 	<img src="/icons/sitemap-solid.svg?style=fill:grey;" alt="Core Libraries"/>